Sale!

 USA

 lever is rotated fully, and the barrel and slide moved forward off the frame.
 The barrel and locking lug block are removed.
 There is a very thin recoil spring, which Bond Arms calls a slide-return spring.
 The rotating barrel absorbs most of the recoil of the slide.
 When reassembling the pistol, we ran into a snag.
 The senior rater is an experienced individual who has used many firearms.
 It took him some time to get the disassembled pistol back together.
 The second and third time, the breakdown was much simpler.
 Just the same, this isn’t a pistol for the casually interested.
 While we felt the new self-lubricating finish was effective, we properly lubricated the rotating barrel and locking block with Ballistol before beginning the evaluation.
 However, we did not add lubrication in firing more than 300 rounds in the Bullpup 9.
+When loading the pistol, the shooter must add a quick snap or the loading rail may press the bullet nose under the chamber.
+This is addressed by properly racking the slide.
+Due to the rotating-barrel design, the slide is very easy to rack, perhaps the easiest 9mm slide to rack we have ever tested and handled.
+But be certain to bring the slide fully to the rear and allow it to load with a sharp snap.

 7